 Final Thoughts on Creative Thinking

 Creativity is a process, not an event.
+It's not just a eureka moment.
 You have to work through mental barriers and internal blocks.
 You have to commit to practicing your craft deliberately.
 And you have to stick with the process for years, perhaps even decades like Newton did, in order to see your creative genius blossom.

 The ideas in this article offer a variety approaches on how to be more creative.
 If you’re looking for additional practical strategies on how to improve your creativity habits, then read my free guide called Mastering Creativity.